 Lindy Hop & Co.

 The Lindy Hop is a swing dance that got its start in the Savoy Ballroom of New York in 1927, created by a man named "Shorty George" Snowden.
 It became the most popular dance in America and Europe in the '30s and '40s.
+Then in the '50s, it kind of fell out of favor when rock 'n' roll became popular, but then Swing came back strong in the '90s, and has been going strong ever since.

 Level 1 Contents